What would you like to know more about?

 Add a Reviewer to the Process

-If you want someone to review any contact marked "Deceased", create a process that sends an email to ask them to review the record.
+If you want someone to review any contact marked as deceased, create a process that sends an email to ask them to review the record.
 See the example below, which uses the Table Name of Contacts, Trigger Field of Contact_Status_ID, and Dependent Condition of Contacts.Contact_Status_ID = 3.

 Example process for triggering an email to the church admin when someone is marked as deceased